 The BASELINE study is Ireland’s opportunity to establish a longitudinal birth cohort with the potential to answer important questions in the study of diseases in early life, later childhood and beyond.
 It has the potential to identify risk factors for common disorders such as diabetes, eczema, and asthma.
 This study has the potential to transform the landscape of paediatric research in Ireland.

-The BASELINE study has used several channels of communication to inform the public about its research.
-A Facebook page for the study has consistently updated the public about how follow-ups are going, reporting on research and media attention the study has attracted.
+During the BASELINE study the team used several channels of communication to inform the public about its research.
+A Facebook page for the study consistently updated the public about how the study was progressing, reporting on research and media attention the study attracted.